jadecobra/python_tdd_exercises/source/how_to/create_person.rst

   AttributeError: module 'person' has no attribute 'factory'

-which I will add to the list of exceptions
+which I add to the list of exceptions

 .. code-block:: python